maxlemieux/node-employee-db/README.md

 `npm i`

+### Update settings

 Copy the example environment file and change its settings to match your local environment:

 `cp .env.example .env`

 Open the file `.env` in your favorite editor and change the DB_HOST, DB_USER and DB_PASS settings.
 Save the changes.

+### Create a database to be used

+The folder `db` contains two files which can be used to create and populate a database for the app.

+Using MySQL Workbench or another method, run the 'schema.sql' file to drop and recreate the `employee_db` database.

+Then, run the `seed.sql` file to populate the fresh database with a few entries for each record type.

 ## Usage